The Wayfarer’s Repose

 “Poja!”
 Stephan disappeared into the mass of white bodies.

 Poja was prepared to wade in after him.
 He was “the help”, like Poja.
 Just a coachman in a land that had been mostly safe.
 There had been no reason for Stephan to learn how to fight.
-He drove a carriage, he transported people.
-Poja felt the hand on his shoulder.
-It stopped him from advancing.
+The elves, for all their downsides, had kept them safe.
+There had not even been bandits roaming the roads let alone packs of monsters.
+Stephan drove a carriage, he transported people.
+He likely just wanted a civil life of service.
+Hauling people seemed enough, and now he was being dragged away by insane cannibals.

 Poja relented and let them pull him back and close the doors.

-“We need you in here, and alive,” said Loreena.
+“We need you in here and alive,” said Loreena.

 He nodded and helped them brace the door.